 The Congregations of Saint Joseph have worked to eradicate poverty since their founding in Le Puy in 1650.
 Poverty, the lack of adequate resources to be able to provide the basic necessities of food, water, clothing, housing, medical care, and education, has many causes and many consequences.
 Statistics show that half of the world’s children live in poverty, meaning they suffer from hunger, malnutrition, inadequate medical care and lack of education.
 Two million children a year die of preventable diseases like diarrhea or pneumonia because their families are too poor to pay for treatment.

-The complex issue of poverty eradication, one of the Millennium Development Goals, demands that every person and every nation is committed to work to address both the consequences and causes of poverty.
+The complex issue of poverty eradication, one of the Sustainable Development Goals, demands that every person and every nation is committed to work to address both the consequences and causes of poverty.

 To learn more, click on these links: